e-zk/site/bookshelf/index.md

 I try to keep the list in reverse chronological order of when I've completed them.
 I have read (and forgotten) so much over the years so this list is not exhaustive.

+- _The Stranger_ by Albert Camus
-- _Before the Coffee Gets Cold_ by Toshikazu Kawaguchi
+- _Before the Coffee Gets Cold_ by Toshikazu Kawaguchi (transl.
+Geoffrey Trousselot)
 - _The Autobiography of Malcom X_ by Malcolm X, Alex Haley
 - _Dracula_ by Bram Stoker
 - _The Iliac Crest_ by Cristina Rivera Garza (transl.
 Sarah Booker)